Visualizing the Open Skies Treaty

 Current Situation: The Treaty in Danger

 In October 2019, several sources reported that the Trump Administration is considering to exit the treaty.
 Since then European allies and treaty supporters in the U.S. Congress have called upon the goverment to refrain from taking this step.
 They argue that the treaty strengthens military transparency, enables confidence-building, and provides important intelligence.
-News from early April 2020 seem to confirm that a U.S. statement of intent to withdraw from the treaty is imminent.

 Why is the Open Skies Treaty important for Europe?

 A picture is often worth more than a thousand words.
 Below we visualize the total number of active and passive quota flights between 2002 and 2019 to illustrate the treaty’s importance.
 Active flights (left) denote flights a state conducts over the territory of another state.
 Passive flights (right) are flights over that state’s territory.
 It should be noted that Russia and Belaru sand the Benelux countries (Belgium, the Netherlands, and Luxembourg) form groups of State parties under the treaty.